saddington/yen-handbook/1-employment.md

 #### Your First 90 Days

-Onboarding takes time because building meaingful relationships take time.
-Building community takes time and that's what we're doing everytime we collectively say "Yes" to a new full-time employee!
-It means that we're committed to not just aligning around *what* you'll be working on but more importantly *how* you work, operater, and behave in our culture.
+Onboarding takes time because building meaningful relationships take time—anything meaningful _always_ takes time!
+Building community, especially, can take a lot of time, especially if you want to do it right.
+That's important to know because that's effectively what we're doing everytime we collectively say "Yes" to a new full-time employee!
+It means that we're committed to not just aligning around *what* you'll be working on but more importantly *how* you work, operate, and behave in our shared, evolving culture.

 Consequently, we do not expect any new employee to be "fully ramped up" before 90 days.
 John has written some further thoughts [here](https://john.do/explicit-expectations/).

+It's okay to give yourself the time necessary to get your bearings and get settled in properly.
+We only get to do this once, so let's do it right.

 #### We'd Love Your Feedback